 #1 Steel

 Applications involving rivets benefit from the use of low-carbon steels.
-This is because it can secure or fits tightly in its application.
+This is because it can secure or fit tightly in its application.
 Additionally, compared to rigid high-carbon steel rivets, it is much more adaptable and flexible.
 High carbon steels have a lower moldability and require more material to produce rivets.

 #2 Stainless Steel